zacharyburnett/leavebalance/README.md

 > ```

 > [!TIP]
-> You can quickly generate a default configuration file with `leavebalance write <FILENAME>`:
+> You can quickly generate an empty configuration file with default values with `leavebalance write <FILENAME>`:
 > ```shell
 > leavebalance.exe write my_leave_policy.toml
 > ```